DogFishProductions/seneca-neo4j-store/README.md

 ## To run tests with Docker
 I prefer to develop my code in Docker as it means I can be certain which versions of software are being used.
 It also means that I don't have to install anything other than docker on my computer.
 To this end, I've included a docker-compose.yml file that creates containers for both Neo4j (using the official Docker image) and seneca-neo4j-store (using a highly insecure image I've created purely for the purposes of local testing - don't say I didn't warn you) and runs the unit tests within Docker.

+Note that the first time you start the Neo4j container and log into the web interface it will immediately ask you to change the password.
+This new password must be updated in the test configuration otherwise the plugin will not be able to connect to the database.

 Build the images:

 ```sh